-This report summarises the projects and actions carried out by SKEMA and its various internal stakeholders, in terms of sustainable Development and Social Responsibility.
+This report covers projects and actions lead by SKEMA and its several internal stakeholders, regarding corporate social responsibility.

-Our mission is to train talented managers who are adaptable, mobile and able to provide sustainable performance, contribute to the societal and economic debates, work at a distance and expand the boundaries of knowledge and innovation.
+Our objective is to train adaptable and mobile talented managers who are able to provide a sustainable performance, contribute to the debates and to societal challenges while expending the frontiers of knowledge and innovation.

-SKEMA has also developed special programmes in sustainable development / CSR
+SKEMA has also developed programmes specialised in sustainable development / CSR:

 In its human and social policy